Dynamics of radiating particles in current sheets with a transverse magnetic field component: Discussion

-We note that although technically the presented method can be used with all of these assumptions lifted simultaneously, it would require immense analytical and computational efforts.
-Therefore, we remind that one should attune to the problem at hand and lift only those assumptions that truly require doing so.
+We note that although technically the presented method can be used with some of these assumptions lifted simultaneously, it would require immense analytical and computational efforts.
+Therefore, we remind that one should adapt to the problem at hand and lift only those assumptions that truly require doing so.

 Lastly, the effect of quasirandom jumps of the quasiadiabatic invariant of nondissipative motion $i_x$ \cite{ZelenyiUFN2013} in the vicinity of the uncertainty curve were ignored in this work.
 Since they occur in a close vicinity of the uncertainty curve during time intervals $\Delta t\ll T_y$, the change to $\mu$ during this time can be neglected.
 Therefore, the quasiadiabatic invariant of dissipative motion $L(\mu,i_x)$ will experience jumps according to the jumps in $i_x$, which have been extensively studied before.